 Duolingo is one good choice that is completely free.
-They have recently expanded to offer English for Chinese, Japanese, or Hindi speakers, as well as adding more interactivity and games.
+They have recently expanded to offer English for Chinese, Japanese, or Hindi speakers.
+They've also added more interactivity and games.
 Check them out!

 English Conversation Practice has listening and speaking tips, and some excellent websites to practice those skills.
 Easy Reading for ESL Beginners suggests simple reading materials.
-Online Reading also has some good sites for beginners-- especially for reading the news (and practicing vocabulary from the news)-- the BBC, Voice of America, Newsela, and others.
-Check them out!
+Online Reading also has some good sites for beginners.
+Many help you read the news (and practice its vocabulary.)
+Check out the BBC, Voice of America, Newsela, and others.

-* English with Jennifer Videos discuss pronunciation, grammar (basic to advanced), slang, vocabulary (including idioms), and English for professionals.
-In addition to videos she also has study tips and other help.
+* English with Jennifer Videos discuss pronunciation, grammar, slang, vocabulary, and idioms.
+Jennifer also has videos to teach English for professionals.
+Besides videos, she also has study tips and other help.

-* English Conversation Practice can help you find ways to practice listening and speaking in English.
+* See English Conversation Practice for ways to practice listening and speaking in English.
 Most of the websites and ideas mentioned there are free.
 Finding an English-speaking study-buddy or mentor is especially helpful.

 * The best way to build your vocabulary and fluency is by reading as much as you can.
-It will help you think in English, and your grammar will improve naturally as you become comfortable with the ways English speakers express ideas.
+It will help you think in English.
+Then your grammar will improve naturally.
+You'll become comfortable with the ways English speakers express ideas.
 See Finding English Reading Material & Online Reading.

 * Games are a good way to keep your interest up while you practice.
-Just be sure the games you choose help you practice kills you need to work on.
-ESL Games has some suggestions, or try Activities for ESL, with over 1000 online quizzes and activities including grammar and vocabulary; crossword puzzles, and Internet Treasure Hunts.
+Be sure the games you choose help you practice skills you need to work on.
+ESL Games has some suggestions.
+You could also try Activities for ESL.
+It has over 1000 online quizzes and activities.
+They range from grammar and vocabulary to crossword puzzles and Internet Treasure Hunts.

 * It’s important to see your progress (as well as what you still need to work on), so try some tests and quizzes every few weeks.
 Besides Activities for ESL (above), there are lots of quizzes and tests on this site at ESL Quizzes.

 Learning English is a major accomplishment.
-You will have to study regularly and consistently to make progress, but you can do it without spending a lot of money-- even completely for free.
+You will have to be regular and consistent to make progress in your studies.
+The good news is that you can do it without spending a lot of money-- even completely for free.
 It’s worth the time and effort!

-Go to Study English Online for specific pages to help you with the English help you need right now.
+Go to Study English Online for specific pages to give you the English help you need right now.